Node Experience

 4 min read

-How I set up and maintained a Gensyn worker node with 99.8% uptime.
-Lessons learned from running AI/ML infrastructure for the first time.
+How I moved from a small VPS to a dedicated Hetzner AX41 to run a Gensyn worker node with 99.8% uptime.
+Lessons learned from scaling up AI/ML infrastructure.

 Running Gensyn AI Worker Node: My Experience